 People with a learning disability

-- there may also be self-advocacy groups in your area offering more support online or by phone - you can ask your families or carers for help to search for these groups
+- there may also be self-advocacy groups in your area offering more support online or by phone.
+You can ask your families or carers for help to search for these groups

-While it is important to be aware of coronavirus (COVID-19), it is important not to forget about any other health conditions you might have.
+While it is important to be aware of COVID-19, it is important not to forget about any other health conditions you might have.
 Make sure you take any medication you have been prescribed, keep any hospital appointments you have (unless you have been told otherwise by the hospital) and tell people if you can’t attend appointments.

-Do the things you would usually do to keep well, like eating food you enjoy and taking exercise, once a day outside if you can.
 If you have support from others, plan with them how you can remain well and relaxed.
 There are also other things you can do to help to manage your emotions if you feel you are losing control, such as:

 - keeping a diary